-Michael J. Malecek is Co-Chair of the Intellectual Property Department and a member of the White Collar Litigation and Internal Investigations practice.
+Michael J. Malecek is a member of Kaye Scholer’s Executive Committee, co-chair of the Intellectual Property Department, managing partner of the Silicon Valley office, and a member of the White Collar Litigation and Internal Investigations practice.
 Mike represents some of the leading biotech and technology companies in the US, including Google, Sequenom, Affymetrix, Complete Genomics, and salesforce.com.
 His practice largely focuses on patent litigation, but he has experience in all areas of litigation, including general commercial, white collar, compliance, securities and employment.
 He has served as trial counsel in over a dozen jury trials, all of which resulted in victories for his clients.

 Prior to joining Kaye Scholer, Mike was the chief advocacy counsel for Affymetrix, Inc., a biotechnology company in Silicon Valley.
 As lead trial counsel, he obtained a jury verdict of infringement of five different Affymetrix patents and a 15 percent royalty rate in the District of Delaware, which led to a $90 million settlement.
 Before Affymetrix, Mike was an assistant US attorney for the Eastern and Northern Districts of California, where he investigated and prosecuted technology-related and intellectual property crimes, such as extensive counterfeit software rings, and other white collar matters.

 Representative IP / Patent Matters

 - Representing Sequenom, Inc., the exclusive licensee of pioneering IP relating to noninvasive prenatal diagnosis methods, in several infringement actions in the District Court for the Northern District of California and the Federal Circuit.

 - Represented Complete Genomics, Inc. (CGI) in two patent disputes in the District Court for the Northern District of California and Southern District of California relating to Complete Genomics’ disruptive sequencing technology.
 Mike successfully secured dismissals with prejudice of both patent infringement suits.

 - Represented salesforce.com, Inc. in patent litigation in the Eastern District of Texas and in the Southern District of Florida.